oliverychen/oliverychen.github.io/pages/home/index.md

 </script>

 <br>
-I read Engineering Science at the University of Oxford.
-I am an Honorary Research Fellow of University College London.
+I read Engineering Science at the University of Oxford, and am an Honorary Research Fellow of University College London.

 <br>
 I work on research in statistics and neuroscience.
 With equal passion I write [*The Brain Whispers*](http://oliverychen.com/pages/blog/) blog, sharing some humble points on brain data science.